-In a new video from Google Webmasters series, a business owner asked the company’s employee, John Muller, whether it is possible to warn specialists in advance about the imposition of manual actions.
+In a new video from Google Webmasters series, a business owner asked the company’s employee, John Mueller, whether it is possible to warn specialists in advance about the imposition of manual actions.
 According to the webmaster, these unexpected sanctions cause damage to the business, and a warning issued in advance could help to avoid violations.

 The main reason why we do not send warnings is the following: when we encounter situations of this kind and the web spam team notices problems, this already affects the normal search results usually.
 It turns out that users see bad results, and we know that users see them.
 In this case, we want to proceed as soon as possible to solve the problem.